ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 raise ArgumentError, "wrong number of argument"
 ```

-In Ruby exception are instances of the @Exception@ class and it's
+In Ruby exception are instances of the `Exception` class and it's
 subclasses.
 This form takes an exception class as its first argument
 and an error message as its second argument.
 In the above case
-an instance of @ArgumentError@ is created and "thrown".
+an instance of `ArgumentError` is created and "thrown".
 Exception
-object would ditch the part after the @raise@ and start to return upwards the
+object would ditch the part after the `raise` and start to return upwards the
 method call stack.

 ```TODO-lang